ngageoint/opensphere/docs/cookbook/tracks/index.rst

 You could create a separate track using :code:`createTrack()` in place of :code:`createAndAdd()`, and then add it to your own layer definition.
 See the KML parser implementation for an example of this.

-Instead of using features, you can just pass coordinate instead, as shown below:
+Instead of using features, you can just pass coordinates instead, as shown below:

 .. literalinclude:: src/tracksplugin_coordinates.js
   :caption: Tracks Cookbook Coordinates example - Create Track
   :linenos:
-  :lines: 48-52
+  :lines: 52-56
   :language: javascript

 .. tip:: In case you missed it, the CreateOptions object has a different key - :code:`coordinates` in place of :code:`features`.
 You pass exactly one of :code:`coordinates` or :code:`features`.